Magic Kingdom: Opening and operation

-Since opening day, the Magic Kingdom has been closed temporarily because of nine hurricanes: Floyd, Charley, Frances, Jeanne, Wilma, Matthew, Irma, Ian, and Milton.
+Since opening day, Magic Kingdom has been closed temporarily because of nine hurricanes: Floyd, Charley, Frances, Jeanne, Wilma, Matthew, Irma, Ian, and Milton.
 The first non-hurricane related day the park has closed is on September 11, 2001, due to the terrorist attacks that day.
-Walt Disney World was closed from March 15, 2020, to July 11, 2020, due to the COVID-19 pandemic.
-In addition, there are four "phases" of park closure when the Magic Kingdom exceeds capacity, ranging from restricted access for most guests (Phase 1) to full closure for everyone, even cast-members (Phase 4).
+Magic Kingdom and the remainder of the Walt Disney World Resort was closed from March 15, 2020, to July 11, 2020, due to the COVID-19 pandemic.
+In addition, there are four "phases" of park closure when Magic Kingdom exceeds capacity, ranging from restricted access for most guests (Phase 1) to full closure for everyone, even cast-members (Phase 4).

 "Magic Kingdom" was often used as an unofficial nickname for Disneyland before Walt Disney World was built.
-The official tagline for Disneyland is "The Happiest Place On Earth", while the tagline for the Magic Kingdom is "The Most Magical Place On Earth".

-Up until the early 1990s, the Magic Kingdom was officially known as Walt Disney World Magic Kingdom, and was never printed without the Walt Disney World prefix.
+The official tagline for Disneyland is "The Happiest Place On Earth", while the tagline for Magic Kingdom is "The Most Magical Place On Earth".
+Until the early 1990s, Magic Kingdom was officially known as Walt Disney World Magic Kingdom, and was never printed without the Walt Disney World prefix.
 This purpose was to differentiate between the park and Disneyland in California.
 In 1994, to differentiate it from Disneyland, the park was officially renamed Magic Kingdom Park.

 Alcoholic beverages had been prohibited from the park since its opening, but this policy has gradually changed.
 In 2012, Be Our Guest Restaurant opened selling wine and beer for the first time.
 This was the only place in the park where alcohol was permitted until December 2014 when four additional restaurants began selling beer and wine including Cinderella's Royal Table, Liberty Tree Tavern, Tony's Town Square Restaurant, and Jungle Navigation Co.
 Ltd. Skipper Canteen.
-And finally in 2018, the park officially became the second Magic Kingdom-style park to serve alcohol at all table service restaurants, after Disneyland Paris in 1993.
+The park officially became the second Magic Kingdom-style park to serve alcohol at all table service restaurants in 2018, after Disneyland Paris in 1993.

-Early in 2024, a Disney executive confirmed that the park will expand with the addition of a 12 to 14 acre land located "beyond Big Thunder."
-In August 2024, it was announced that the park will receive two attractions inspired by Pixar's Cars franchise in a redeveloped section of Frontierland, with construction scheduled to start in 2025.
-In addition, it was announced that the park will receive a land themed to Disney Villains.

-On July 6, 2025, the park's Rivers of America section of Frontierland—including Tom Sawyer Island and the Liberty Belle Riverboat—permanently closed to guests.